Angela Mason Associate Vice President, urban agriculture/Windy City Harvest

 Rosario Maldonado Sales Coordinator, Windy City Harvest Apprenticeship

-Rosario Maldonado graduated from Windy City Harvest's nine-month Apprenticeship program last year.
+Rosario Maldonado graduated from Windy City Harvest's nine-month Apprenticeship program in the class of 2013.
 She enjoys scouting for bugs, serving local communities, working outdoors, and practicing the best food safety standards.
 You can find her in the fields of our sites and at the Pilsen Community Farmers’ Market on Sundays.

 Kate Gannon Program Support, Windy City Harvest